-Government actions preferring or protecting providers of domestic payment services in certain countries may prevent us from competing effectively against those providers, which could adversely affect our ability to maintain or increase our revenues.
+Preferential and protective government actions related to domestic payment services could adversely affect our ability to maintain or increase our revenues.

-Governments in some countries, such as China, Russia, Ukraine and India, could act (or have acted) to provide resources, preferential treatment or other protection to selected national payment and processing providers, or may otherwise create (or have created) and support its own national provider.
-This action may displace us from, prevent us from entering into, or substantially restrict us from participating in, particular geographies.
-As an example, governments in some countries are considering, or may consider, regulatory requirements that mandate processing of domestic payments either entirely in that country or by only domestic companies.
+Governments in some countries, such as China, Russia and India, have acted, or in the future may act, to provide resources, preferential treatment or other protection to selected national payment and processing providers, or have created, or may in the future create, their own national provider.
+This action may displace us from, prevent us from entering into, or substantially restrict us from participating in, particular geographies, and may prevent us from competing effectively against those providers.
+For example:

+- Governments in some countries are considering, or may consider, regulatory requirements that mandate processing of domestic payments either entirely in that country or by only domestic companies.
 In particular, Russia has amended its National Payments Systems laws to require all payment systems to process domestic transactions through a government-owned payment switch.
-In addition, regional groups of countries, such as the Gulf Cooperation Countries in the Middle East, are considering, or may consider, efforts to restrict our participation in the processing of regional transactions.
-Such developments would, and in Russia will, prevent us from utilizing our global processing capabilities for domestic or regional customers.
+As a result, all MasterCard domestic transactions in Russia are now processed by that system instead of by MasterCard. - Regional groups of countries, such as the Gulf Cooperation Countries in the Middle East and a number of countries in South East Asia, are considering, or may consider, efforts to restrict our participation in the processing of regional transactions.

+Such developments would prevent, and in Russia have prevented, us from utilizing our global processing capabilities for domestic or regional customers.
 Our efforts to effect change in, or work with, these countries may not succeed.
 This could adversely affect our ability to maintain or increase our revenues and extend our global brand.